+Cumulative warming effects were considered throughout the HUA assignment and wasteload allocation process.
 For point sources, attainment of the temperature criteria is demonstrated by attaining the assigned HUA and equivalent WLA at the point of discharge and cumulatively at the point of maximum impact.

-On unmodeled streams and where a model based cumulative effects analysis was not completed (Figure 6-2), it was assumed that warming impacts from individual point sources did not dissipate with distance from the outfall.
+On unmodeled streams with more than one point source, and where a model based cumulative effects analysis was not completed, [Figure 6-2], it was assumed that warming impacts from individual point sources did not dissipate with distance from the outfall.
 This means that the total portion of the HUA assigned to the point source sector represents the sum of the HUA assignments to individual point sources.
-For example, if a stream has two NPDES point sources that each have an HUA assignment of 0.075°C, the HUA assignment to all NPDES point sources at the point of maximum impact on that stream is 0.15°C. This approach is protective based on model results from other streams that show temperature impacts from point sources dissipating moving downstream from the outfall.
+For example, if a stream has two NPDES point sources that each have an HUA assignment of 0.075°C, the HUA assignment to all NPDES point sources at the POMIpoint of maximum impact on that stream is 0.15°C. This approach is protective based on model results from other streams that show temperature impacts from point sources dissipating moving downstream from the outfall.
 DEQ also mapped the outfall locations to AUs and adjusted the HUA assignments on AUs that did not have point sources, but that were downstream of AUs with dischargers, to ensure that there would be no warming above the HUA assigned to point sources.
-This ensures cumulative warming from all point sources will not exceed the portion of the HUA assigned to the point source sector.
+This is a margin of safety that ensures cumulative warming from all point sources will not exceed the portion of the HUA assigned to the point sources.